takoyakidath/mcstatusbot-1/README.md

 - Add secondary ping server to improve network load handling
 - Code update to align with RFC1918 standards (Private IPs can no longer be monitored.
 Your bot must be publicly accessible in order for the bot to reach it)

+### Usage notes:

+**Bedrock servers:** to use the `/status` and `/monitor` commands, you must set the `type` option to "Bedrock" for the bot to function correctly.

+**Aternos/other hosting users:** Underscores are not allowed in Domain names!
+Please change your server address to remove underscores.

+**Local IP Addresses** The bot will now filter out local IP addresses (192.168, 127.0.0, 10.0 etc).
+The bot will now show `Status: Error` if your server's IP address has been filtered.
+If you believe the IP address is valid but the bot shows an error, please open an issue here on Github.

 ## Features

 - Auto-updating voice channels to display the server's status and the number of players online